 The critical importance of Amino Acids (Protein) for general health and fighting brain disorders by Mauro Simonetti

-I felt the need to write this article to give everyone a better and clearer understanding of amino acids (protein) and why it is critical to eat plenty of high-quality protein throughout every day of our lives, from morning until our last meal of the day.
-There are many misconceptions and misinformation about protein and it is important that people get a clear explanation.
-Protein is the micronutrient that has kept us surviving from the very beginning of time.
-We are all survivors of hunter gatherers, and through human history and science (good clinical studies, not corporately sponsored ones) we have evidence that the healthiest and strongest people are those who eat high-quality protein in reasonable quantities every day.
+I felt the need to write this article to give everyone a better and more clear understanding of amino acids (protein) and why it is critical to eat plenty of high-quality protein every day of our lives.
+There are many misconceptions and misinformation about protein so it is important that people get a clear explanation.
+Protein is the macronutrient that has kept us surviving from the very beginning of time.
+We are all survivors of hunter gatherers and through human history and science (referenced from integral source studies with no hidden agendas) we have evidence that the healthiest and strongest people are those who consume high quality protein in reasonable quantities each and every day.

-Furthermore, not consuming enough protein also means that weight loss or sculpting your body, if those are your goals, will no longer be an option because you’re sabotaging your ability to A) fulfill your potential inside the gym, and B) remain in good health, period.
-Also, without enough protein your body will start to pull fuel from places like your bones, organs and heart.
-Let me paint the picture very clearly here: You won’t stay healthy for long by avoiding proper daily protein intake.
-Most people are either undernourished or very undernourished in terms of protein consumption, hence why so many people are ill today.
+Also, not consuming enough protein means that weight loss or sculpting your body, if those are your goals, will no longer be an option because you’re sabotaging your ability to A) fulfill your potential inside of the gym, and B) remain in good health.
+Without enough protein your body will start to pull fuel from places like your bones, organs, and heart.
+Let me paint the picture very clear here, you won’t stay healthy for long by avoiding proper daily protein intake and most of the population are either undernourished or very undernourished in terms of protein consumption which is why so many people are ill today.

-Now, is helping you stay alive not enough?
+Now, helping you stay alive isn’t enough?
 WOW!
 Alright, let’s take it up a notch.
-Protein also helps to keep bones, cartilage and blood healthy.
-Additionally, it works to keep hair, skin and nails revitalized and nourished.
-Protein also enables the body to heal more efficiently, as well as help men with libido issues and women with hormone imbalances.
-Protein also boosts and regulates immune function and last I checked, your immune system is what keeps you strong and healthy.
+Protein also helps to keep bones, cartilage, and blood healthy.
+Additionally, it works to keep hair, skin, and nails revitalized and nourished.
+Protein also enables the body to heal more efficiently, as well as helps men with libido issues and women balance hormones.
+Protein also boosts and regulates immune function and last I checked, your immune system is CRITICAL!

-PLEASE READ THE LAST 3 PARAGRAPHS AGAIN AND AGAIN UNTIL IT SINKS IN ENOUGH THAT YOU EAT PLENTY OF PROTEIN EVERY DAY.
+PLEASE READ THE LAST 4 PARAGRAPHS AGAIN AND AGAIN UNTIL IT SINKS IN ENOUGH TO GET YOU TO EAT PLENTY OF PROTEIN EVERY DAY.

 Now, how much protein do we eat?
-Clients often tell me, “Yeah but Mauro, ‘they say’ too much protein is not good.”
+I always hear clients and people say: “Yeah but Mauro, “they say” too much protein is not good.”
 First off, who are “they?”
 Why are you listening to “THEY” who are all uneducated in human health and anatomy?
-Most of these people who say this are not even eating enough protein to sustain an insect and prefer to eat the very foods that decline their health because “THEY” say those are better — meanwhile the world is obese and filled with chronic issues.
+Most of these people who say this are not even eating enough protein to sustain an insect and prefer to eat the very foods that decline their health because apparently, again, “THEY” say those are better meanwhile the world is obese, overweight and filled with chronic issues.
 Cut “they” out of your lives because “they” will keep you ill and miserable like “they” are.

 Also, people tend to forget or not know that muscle BURNS fat and therefore, the more amino acids (protein) I eat, the more muscle I build, which in turn, the more fat I BURN!
 Just respect the amounts I suggested and you will see great differences in your shape, strength and health and your digestive system will benefit as well.
 Remember, it’s not about consuming; it’s about assimilating and utilization.

-Let’s take it a major step even further.
-For those of you who have children with or know anyone with ADHD, autism, depression, Alzheimer’s, schizophrenia, bipolar disorder or any other form of brain issues, it is important to know that proper nutrition is what matters most — and the KEY ingredient is protein due to the importance of amino acids that feed brain functions.
-Also, avoiding gluten is also of primary importance as I stated with evidence in my “Gluten Facts” article.
-The combination of these two tips will significantly help those with any of the aforementioned conditions to thrive.
+Let’s take it a major step further.
+For those of you who have children with or know anyone with ADHD, Autism, Depression, Alzheimer’s, Schizophrenia and Bipolar Disorder and any other form of brain issues, it is important to know that proper nutrition is what matters most and the main KEY ingredient is protein due to the importance of amino acids that feed brain functions.

-All professionals like me in our practice have been telling people for a long time now that amino acids are critical to help the brain mechanics of every human and especially those with brain disorders.
-I’ve always had personal clinical evidence and now we also have other clinical evidence as well as laboratory evidence that confirms all our findings.
+All professionals like myself in our practice have been telling people for a long time now that amino acids are critical to help the brain mechanics of every human and especially those with brain disorders.
+I always had personal clinical evidence and now we also have other clinical evidence as well as laboratory evidence that conclude and conquer everything we ever said.

-You can read the research on this study at the link below.
-Remember, the solution is never in suppressing a health problem and making it worse; rather, it’s in treating the main cause of the problem.
+You can read the research on this study on the link below.
+Remember, the solution is never in suppressing a health problem and making it worse, it is rather in treating the main cause of it.

-Well, there it is.
-I am hoping that with this article I was able to shed some light on protein and debunk one of the worst misconceptions of food for all of you.
+Well, there it is, I am hoping that with this article I was able to shed some light and debunk on one of the worst misconceptions of food for all of you.